ChasinSpin/SkyPilot/dome/Documentation/UsageRules.md

 #### White error text on display

-If you are in the dome and received the text (i.e. not weak wifi), then take a photo of the text and send to Mark.
+If you are in the dome and see white text on the display (i.e. not weak wifi), then take a photo of the text and send to Mark.
 Then power cycle the handset to recover.

 #### Warning about low power or power drop